Clinical scientists working in immunology play a critical role in diagnosing and managing immune system disorders

 You'll usually undertake further study and training with a relevant professional body, such as the BSI, or study for a PhD.
 Membership of the BSI also provides opportunities to network with fellow professionals and access to advice and support.

 Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
-This bespoke five-year, workplace-based training programme includes study at doctoral level in an area related to immunology.
-You'll also need to obtain FRCPath by passing examinations set by The Royal College of Pathologists (RCPath).
+This five-year funded training programme includes study at doctoral level in an area related to immunology.
+You'll also need to achieve Fellowship of The Royal College of Pathologists (FRCPath).

 Career prospects